netinvent/npbackup/README.md

 ## Security

-NPBackup inherits all security measures of restic (AES-256 client side encryption including metadata), append only mode REST server backend.
+NPBackup inherits all security measures of it's backup backend (currently restic with AES-256 client side encryption including metadata), append only mode REST server backend.

 On top of those, NPBackup itself encrypts sensible information like the repo uri and password, as well as the metrics http username and password.
 This ensures that end users can restore data without the need to know any password, without compromising a secret.
 Note that in order to use this function, one needs to use the compiled version of NPBackup, so AES-256 keys are never exposed.
 Internally, NPBackup never directly uses the AES-256 key, so even a memory dump won't be enough to get the key.

+## Upgrade server

+NPBackup comes with integrated auto upgrade function that will run regardless of program failures, in order to lessen the maintenance burden.
+The upgrade server runs a python asgi web server with integrated HTTP basic authentication, that can further be put behind an SSL proxy like HaProxy.

 ## Compilation